 18-VIII.D.
-PHASE-IN OF TENANT RENT INCREASES [Notice PIH 2012-32, REV-3]
+PHASE-IN OF TENANT RENT INCREASES [Notice PIH 2019-23]

-For in-place tenants, if a tenant's monthly rent increases by more than the greater of 10 percent or \$25 purely as a result of conversion, the rent increase will be phased in over three years.
+For in-place tenants, if the amount the tenant would pay for rent and utilities (TTP) would increase by more than the greatest of 10 percent or \$25 purely as a result of conversion, the rent increase will be phased in over three years.
 To implement this provision, HUD is waiving section 3(a)(1) of the 1937 Act, as well as 24 CFR 983.3 (definition of total tenant payment (TTP)) only to the extent necessary to allow for the phase-in of tenant rent increases.
 For families who were on EID at the time of conversion to RAD PBV, upon the expiration of the EID, the rent adjustment is not subject to rent phase-in.